Spacetrades/SpaceTrades/README.md

 Extensive undertandability is less crucial in the beginning stage of development and for this reason it is not necessarily helpful to use highly descriptive commit messages.
 Once everything works, better documentation can be added.
 ```
 ### Keywords:
-	-// - Comments have been removed
 	// - Comment
 	ADD - Add new file
 	BEWARE - Specify something that should not be done and explain what should be done.
 	BREAK - Something is breaking
-	BREAK CRUCIAL - Something is breaking which is crucial for the site
 	CAT - Commits based mostly on categorization.
 Ex: Creating new folders for code, moving code bits around.
 Merging files...etc
 	CLEAN - Remove comments, or complete task in cleaning a file
 	COMMENT REASON - Specify the reason why you have left the code commented and have not simply removed it
+	CRUCIAL - Crucial for the site
 	CRUCIAL - This commit deals with (FIX, BREAK, CHANGE)'s a core part of the application
 	EDIT - Edit existing file, ADD - Add code, RM - Remove code
 	FIX - Something broken has been fixed, not just a change for preference but a solution to a noticeable defect
-	FUNC - Important Function
-	IF - Explanation for an if conditional
 	FMT - Data is good but display isn't.
 Data should be displayed in a different way as specified.
+	FUNC - Important Function
 	HOTFIX - FIX for either LOW, MEDIUM or CRUCIAL issue quickly
 	IDEAL - A suggestion to do something differently or a way that may or may not be possible soon but is ideal
-	INFECT - Merge is receiving errors
+	IF - Explanation for an if conditional
 	INIT - First Commit
 	LOTS - Lots of changes have been made and I'm to lazy to create commit messages for all the changes
 	MANDATE - Specify necessary tasks of a file that must be accomodated.
 These can be style rules or required jobs to complete.
 	md - Markdown
 	MINOR - A few changes have been made
 	ORG - Change in file orgization likely resulting in falsely displayed code additions
+	PERMIT - Specify condition allowed in conditions
 	PRECHECK - Precheck form input before processing
+	PSEUDO - Specify pseudo code for a complicated system
+	RESET - Resets a form for next use
 	Rm - Readme
 	RM - Remove File
 	RN - Rename existing file or files
-	RESET - Resets a form for next use
+	SMALL - Minimal changes, doesn't need a commit message
-	SET - Set an important variable
+	SET - Set an important variable.
+Only for variables that are confusing / highly important
 	STRICTLY - Only applies to certain circumstances. ( production vs dev code)
 	STYLE - Commits mostly for styling purposes
 	TASK - A task to complete in a certain file
 	TODO: Specify tasks to complete
 	UPDATE - Changes due to involuntary updating of versions
 	USE - Something new piece of functionality is finally being used
-	WARN - This commit may be hazardous but i'm commiting anyway :smirk:
+	WARN - This commit may be hazardous
+	-// - Comments have been removed

 ## Sublime Stuff
 	[